groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 ### Include hidden slides

-The following code sample shows how to convert a presentation including the hidden slides:
+The following code snippet shows how to convert a presentation including the hidden slides:

 ```java
 import com.groupdocs.conversion.Converter;